Stability conditions for polarised varieties: Introduction

 Thus we have proven a version of the large volume limit of Conjecture \ref{intromainconjecture}.
 There is an interesting interpretation of this result in terms of local wall-crossing.
 Wall-crossing phenomena arise when one can vary the stability condition, and one then expects the resulting moduli spaces to undergo birational transformations.
 The strictly stable locus is unchanged by suitably small changes of the stability condition, and the interesting question concerns the semistable locus.
 The above then demonstrates that the algebro-geometric walls, governed by $Z$-stability, agree with the differential-geometric walls, governed by the existence of $Z$-critical K\"ahler metrics.

 Our results can be seen as manifold analogues of results established in \cite{DMS} for holomorphic vector bundles.
 There it is proven that the existence of $Z$-critical connections on a holomorphic vector bundle is equivalent to asymptotic $Z$-stability of the bundle; the latter notion is a variant of Bridgeland stability.
-The techniques used there (and similarly in related work of Leung \cite{leung} and Sektnan-Tipler \cite{sektnan-tipler}) do not apply to our situation, as there the basic idea is to induct using an appropriate filtration of the bundle, which seems to have no analogue in the manifold setting considered here.
-The direction that existence implies stability again uses techniques that are specific to the bundle setting.
-Our approach here has the advantage of generality; it should apply to many problems in K\"ahler geometry.
-The disadvantage is that one loses some of the explicit geometry involved in the bundle setting, but this seems inevitable when passing from the bundle theory to the more challenging manifold theory.
+The strategy employed in \cite{DMS} is different: there, a local version of the Kempf-Ness theorem is used to provide a good choice of initial connection \cite[Section 4.2.1]{DMS}, after which analytic aspects of $Z$-critical connections enters.
+Here the analysis is considerably more involved, leading us to perform the key analytic step first.
+To ensure that we stay in the realm of K\"ahler geometry, we perturb the fibrewise K\"ahler metric rather than perturbing the almost complex structure (the latter approach has its origins in the fundamental work of Sz\'ekelyhidi \cite{szekelyhidi-deformations}); this new approach is crucial to allowing us to employ the local version of the Kempf-Ness theorem.

 Continuing with the comparison with the bundle story, we must mention that the general notion of a $Z$-critical connection is modelled on the specific notion of a \emph{deformed Hermitian Yang-Mills connection} associated with a special central charge of particular relevance to mirror symmetry.
 Indeed, the deformed Hermitian Yang-Mills equation was introduced through SYZ mirror symmetry to be the mirror of the special Lagrangian equation \cite{LYZ}.
 The quite beautiful theory of this equation on holomorphic line bundles has developed with speed over the past few years \cite{jacob-yau, chen, collins-jacob-yau, collins-yau}, and these developments have emphasised that the special form of the central charge in this case has significant geometric implications.
 We thus emphasise that there is a direct analogue of the deformed Hermitian Yang-Mills equation for manifolds, which one might call the \emph{deformed cscK equation} and which seems to be the natural avenue for further research.
 Fixing normal coordinates for the K\"ahler metric $\omega$ in which $\Ric\omega$ is diagonal, let $\lambda_1,\hdots,\lambda_n$ be the eigenvalues of $\Ric\omega$ and let $\sigma_j(\omega)$ denote the $j^{th}$ elementary symmetric polynomial in these eigenvalues.
 Then this equation takes the form We remark that the name is misleading, as it is only truly a ``deformation'' of the cscK equation in the large volume limit.
 We also remark that the phase range in which existence of solutions to the deformed Hermitian Yang-Mills equation is equivalent to stability is the full supercritical phase range \cite{chen}, which emphasises that in explicit situations one should expect the large volume hypothesis of Conjecture \ref{intromainconjecture} to be similarly explicit.